kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 - Lack of coordination about change in resource availability across kubelet/runtime/plugins.
   - The plugins/runtime should be updated to react to change in resource information on the node.

-- Kubelet missing hotplug event or too many hotplug events
+- Kubelet missing on processing hotplug instance(s)
-  - Hotplug events are captured via periodic polling by the kubelet, this ensures that the capacity is updated in the poll cycle and can technically not miss the event/fail to handle a flood of events.
+  - Kubelet observes the underlying node for any hotplug of resources as and when generated, this ensures that the capacity is updated in set intervals and can technically not miss to update the actual capacity obtained from cAdvisor.

 - Handling downsize events
-  - Though there is no support through this KEP to handle an event of node-downsize, it's the onus of the cluster administrator to resize responsibly to avoid disruption as it lies out of the kubernetes realm.
+  - Though, there is no support through this KEP to handle an event of node-downsize, it's the onus of the cluster administrator to resize responsibly to avoid disruption as it lies out of the kubernetes realm.
-  - However, enabling this feature will ensure that the correct resource information is pushed across the cluster.
+  - However, in a situation of downsize an error mode is returned by the kubelet and the node is marked as `NotReady`.

+- Workloads that are dependent on the initial node configuration, such as:
+  - Workloads that spawns per-CPU processes (threads, workpools, etc.)
+  - Workloads that depend on the CPU-Memory relationships (e.g Processes that depend on NUMA/NUMA alignment.)
+  - Dependency of external libraries/device drivers to support CPU hotplug as a supported feature.

 ## Design Details

 Below diagram is shows the interaction between kubelet, node and cAdvisor.

 ```mermaid
 sequenceDiagram